Locksmithing: United States

 Fifteen states in the United States require licensure for locksmiths.
 Nassau County and New York City in New York State, and Hillsborough County and Miami-Dade County in Florida have their own licensing laws.
 State and local laws are described in the table below.

+15 states require locksmith licensing: Alabama, California, Connecticut, Illinois, Louisiana, Maryland, Nebraska, New Jersey, Nevada, North Carolina, Oklahoma, Oregon, Tennessee, Texas and Virginia.

 Employment

 Locksmiths may be commercial (working out of a storefront), mobile (working out of a vehicle), institutional (employed by an institution) or investigatory (forensic locksmiths) or may specialize in one aspect of the skill, such as an automotive lock specialist, a master key system specialist or a safe technician.
-Many are also security consultants, but not every security consultant has the skills and knowledge of a locksmith.
+Many locksmiths also work as security consultants, but not all security consultants possess locksmithing skills.
 Locksmiths are frequently certified in specific skill areas or to a level of skill within the trade.
 This is separate from certificates of completion of training courses.
 In determining skill levels, certifications from manufacturers or locksmith associations are usually more valid criteria than certificates of completion.
 Some locksmiths decide to call themselves "Master Locksmiths" whether they are fully trained or not, and some training certificates appear quite authoritative.

 The majority of locksmiths also work on any existing door hardware, not just locking mechanisms.
 This includes door closers, door hinges, electric strikes, frame repairs and other door hardware.